Know Your Risk for Cognitive Decline

 - A set of blood tests that reveals risk factors for dementia.

-- A series of simple, on-line cognitive assessments that indicate whether there are any areas of concern currently.
+- Complete a series of simple, online cognitive assessments that indicate whether there are any areas of concern currently.

 - An MRI scan with volumetrics.
 The MRI is optional for those who have no symptoms but is recommended for those who already have cognitive symptoms or whose cognitive scores suggest any degree of cognitive impairment.